Yogibo: Reception

 Reception to the company's bean bag chairs has been mostly positive.
 According to The Gadgeteer, the Yogi Max bean bag offered by Yogibo is flexible, allowing the user to "contort the bean bag into all sorts of shapes depending on how [they] want to relax in it."
 As per The Parent Spot magazine, Yogibo uses foam pellets to fill their bags as opposed to ripped up foam material, leading to a more comfortable experience as the pellets mold around your body.

 The company has also received praise for its sensory-inclusive design, with Autism Parenting magazine naming Yogibo bean bag chairs "a must have" for children with autism.

 The company's products turn into beds and sofas when used in large sizes.
 It is also popular with housewives because it is light in weight and easy to carry.

 Dispute

-A Kickstarter project for a product called the Moon Pod, started by John Fiorentino, was sent a cease-and-desist letter by Yogibo in November of 2019 for using a similar design to Yogibo's patented bean bag chairs.
+A Kickstarter project for a product called the Moon Pod, started by John Fiorentino, was sent a cease-and-desist letter by Yogibo in November 2019 for using a similar design to Yogibo's patented bean bag chairs.
 Fiortentino states he never claimed "invention" of the design and that his company was working on a patent.

+Scandals

+On January 3, 2022, a lawsuit was filed by former employee and whistleblower with the United States District Court for the District of Massachusetts stating that under the direction of CEO Eyal Levy and COO Brett Heppler, between February 2016 and December 2022, Yogibo avoided customs fees by withholding invoices from their customs broker.